FernlabChenshan/The-reticulate-evolution-of-Dennstaedtiaceae/README.md

 # Dennstaedtiaceae_data&code
-This is a repository for various scripts and data used to conduct phylotranscriptomics analysis of the Dennstaedtiaceae.
+This is a repository for various scripts and associated data used to conduct phylotranscriptomics analysis of the Dennstaedtiaceae.